Last Updated: December 11, 2024

 Rhode Island LLC FAQs

-• Rhode Island doesn’t issue a general business license, but your industry, certain laws, and location will determine which types of licenses and permits you’ll need.
+• Rhode Island doesn’t issue a general business license, but your industry, certain laws, and location will determine which types of Rhode Island licenses and permits you’ll need.
 Your employees may need to apply for certain licenses as well.
 The Department of State doesn’t issue licenses, so you’ll need to do some research.

 Check out the Rhode Island Business Portal’s Business Assistant tool.
 The last step will give you an overview of which licenses (including local business licenses) you may need along with where to get them.
 You can cut through the hassle with our business license report service.